The Magic of Colombia in 2016

 The guard asked for my registration and had me open the trunk of the car.
 I walked around to the back of the vehicle and showed him my few things, which he didn’t have much interest in.
 A couple of minutes into our time together, the official mood deleveraged into an exchange of smiles and simple jokes.

 This interaction alone says a lot about a country….

 I’ve always found that the countries where you can crack the authorities’ tough exteriors—smiling or humanizing with them when they have the guns and the power—are better places to spend time in.
-It means that there is wiggle room, and that overall, they’re happy with your foreignness.
+It means that there is wiggle room and that overall, they’re happy with your foreignness.

 With these thoughts in mind, I departed the checkpoint.
-The road twisted on and became remote and special; my feelings about the journey transitioned from curiosity into absolute surprise.
+The road twisted on and became remote and special; my feelings about the journey transitioned from the curiosity into absolute surprise.
 I had no idea that Colombia was so beautiful.

 I’ve spent a lot of time traveling around the world, and I’ve observed a common trend—beauty and stability equals tourism.
 The fact that it is 2016 and tourism still hasn’t made much of a mark outside of Medellín is quite remarkable.

 In towns like Concordia, Tarso, Jericó, Buenos Aires, Jardín, and Titiribí, the landscapes are world-class stunning.
 And I had them all to myself.
 Most of these towns each have a simple but charming hotel, basic restaurants, and a high percentage of bars per capita.
 For a tourist cruising through on a road trip, these towns have a lot going for them.